 Welcome to Part 2 of a multiple part series documenting some creative time I had exploring new techniques using Nunn Design 2-Part Resin.

-In Part 1 I had accidentally discovered that pure metal powders, a product that I had purchased to use with Crystal Clay, worked amazingly well with Nunn Design 2-Part Resin.
+In Part 1 I had accidentally discovered that pure metal powders, a product that I had purchased to use with Epoxy Clay, worked amazingly well with Nunn Design 2-Part Resin.

 To recap, this is what the pure copper metal powder looked like when it was applied to Nunn Design 2-Part Resin and then topped off with an additional coat of clear resin once it was cured.